 Ref should be uninstantiated; a range exception is signalled if Ref does not unify with its return value.
 This exception is signalled after the assert has been completed.

-Any uninstantiated variables in the Clause will be replaced by new private variables, along with copies of any subgoals blocked on these variables (see ref-sem-sec).
+Any uninstantiated variables in the Term will be replaced by brand new, unattributed variables (see ref-sem-sec).

 Head is not a callable, or M is not an atom, or Body is not a valid clause body.